VoxelPlugin/VoxelCore/README.md

 VoxelCore uses its own assertion macros (`checkVoxelSlow` etc).
 This allows disabling them in Development Editor builds, which is important for performance-heavy editor features to be fast.

-You can change this behavior in `VoxelCore.build.cs`.
+You can change this behavior in `VoxelCore.Build.cs`.

 ## Overview